sdemyanov/ConvNet/README.md

 DESCRIPTION

 The library was written for Matlab and its functions can be called only from Matlab scripts.
-It operates with 2-dimensional objects, like images, that are stored as a 3-dimensional array.
-The last index represents the object number.
-The labels must be in a 2-dimensional array where the first index represents the class label (0 or 1) for each object.
+It operates with 2(3)-dimensional objects, like images, that are stored as a 3(4)-dimensional array.
+The last index represents the object index.
+The labels must be in a 2-dimensional array where the second index represent the class label (0 or 1).
+Normally there is only one "1" in a row.

 The library contains 3 main functions to call:

-- [weights] = genweights(layers, funtype);
+- [weights] = genweights(layers, seed, funtype);
 Returns randomly generated initial weights for the net.
-Has to be called for the before the training.
+Has to be called before the training.
-- [weights, trainerr] = cnntrain(layers, weights, train_x, train_y, params, funtype);
+- [weights, trainerr] = cnntrain(layers, weights, params, train_x, train_y, type);
 Performs neural net training.
 Returns weights from all layers as a single vector.
-- [err, bad, pred] = cnntest(layers, weights, test_x, test_y, funtype)
+- [err, bad, pred] = cnntest(layers, weights, params, test_x, test_y, type)
 Calculates the test error.
 Based on cnnclassify, that returns only the predictions.

 Parameters:

 layers - the structure of CNN.
 Sets up as cell array, with each element representing an independent layer.
-Layers can be one of 4 types:
+Layers can be one of 5 types:
 - i - input layer.
 Must be the first and only first.
 Must contain the "mapsize" field, that is a vector with 2 integer values, representing the objects size.
 May also contain the "outputmaps" field, that specifies the number of data channels.
 The 'norm' field corresponds to the desired norm of input vectors.
 It performs a normalization within a sample.
 May also contain 'mean' and 'maxdev' fields, that indicate the desired mean value and maximum standard deviation of each feature across all samples.
-See Matlab 'initnorm' function for better understanding.
+See Matlab functions 'normalize' and 'initnorm' for better understanding.
 - j - jitter layer.
+Not implemented in the GPU version yet.
 Specify possible transformations of the input maps, that might be used to avoid transformation invariance.
 The possible parameters are: 'shift' field, that specify the allowed shift of the image in each dimension, 'scale' - scale in each dimension.
 If for some dimension it is x>1, the image might be scaled with the factor from [1/x x].
 The 'mirror' vector is binary and determines if the image might be mirrored in a particular dimension or not.
 The 'angle' parameter specifies allowed angle of rotation.
 Pi corresponds to the value 1.
 Layer must contain the 'mapsize' field, that is typically smaller than the input map size.
 If the transformed image might be out of the original one, there will be an error.
 If you want to avoid it, specify the 'default' parameter, that defines the maps value outside the borders.
 This layer is fully implemented only in C++ vesion, in Matlab it can only crop the image to the mapsize.
 - c - convolutional layer.
-Must contain the "kernelsize" field, that identifies the filter size.
+Must contain the "filtersize" field, that identifies the filter size.
 Must not be greater than the size of maps on the previous layer.
 Must also contain the "outputmaps" field, that is the number of maps for each objects on this layer.
 If the previous layer has "m" maps and the current one has "n" maps, the total number of filters on it is m * n.
 Despite that it is called convolutional, it performs filtering, that is a convolution operation with flipped dimensions.
 May contain 'padding' field, that specifies the size of zero padding around the maps for each dimension.
 The default value is 0.
 - s - scaling layer.
 Reduces the map size by pooling.
 Must contain the "scale" field, that is also a vector with 2 integer values.
 May additionally contain 'stride' field, that determines the step in each dimension.
 By default is equal to 'scale'.
 - f - fully connected layer.
 Must contain the "length" field that defines the number of its outputs.
-Must be the last one.
+The last layer must have this type.
 For the last layer the length must coincide with the number of classes.
 May also contain the "dropout" field, that determines the probabilty of dropping the weights on this layer.
 Thus, it works as DropConnect.
 Should not be too large, otherwise it drops everything.
+Not implemented in the GPU version yet.

 All layers except "i" may contain the "function" field, that defines their action.
 For:
 - c and f - it defines the non-linear transformation function.
 It can be "soft", "sigm" or "relu", for softmax, sigmoid and rectified linear unit respectively.
 The default value is "relu".
 - f - it can also be "SVM", that calculates the SVM error function.
 For "SVM" the derivatives are not restricted to be in (0, 1), so the learning rate should be about 10 - 100 times smaller than usual.
+I never use it though.
 See [this article](www.cs.toronto.edu/~tang/papers/dlsvm.pdf) for the details.
-Has been tested only for the final layer.
 - s - it defines the pooling procedure, that can be either "mean" or "max".
 The default value is "mean".

 params - define the learning process.
 It is a structure with the following fields.
 If some of them are absent, the value by default is taken.
 - seed - any nonnegative integer, that allows to repeat the same random numbers.
 Default is 0.
 - batchsize - defines the size of batches.
-Default is 50.
+Default is 128.
 - numepochs - the number of repeats the training procedure with different batch splits.
 Default is 1.
 - alpha - defines the learning rate speed.
 Default is 1.
-Can aslo be the vector of the length 'numepochs'.
+Can also be the vector of the length 'numepochs'.
 Then an individual rate for each epoch will be used.
 - momentum - defines the actual direction of weight change according to the formula m * dp + (1-m) * d, where m is momentum, dp is the previous change and d is the current derivative.
 Default is 0.
-Can aslo be the vector of the length 'numepochs'.
+Can also be the vector of the length 'numepochs'.
 Then an individual momentum for each epoch will be used.
 - adjustrate - defines how much we change the learning rate for a particular weight.
 If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
 Default is 0.
 - maxcoef - defines the maximum and minimum learning rates, that are alpha * maxcoef and alpha / maxcoef respectively.
 Default is 1.
 - balance - boolean variable.
 Balances errors according to the class appearance frequencies.
 Useful for highly unbalanced datasets.
 Default is 0.
 - shuffle - determines whether the input dataset will be shuffled or not.
 If it is set to 0, the batches are created in a natural order: first "batchsize" objects become the first batch and so on.
 Otherwise, it should be 1.
-Default is 1.
+Default is 0.
 - verbose - determines output info during learning.
 For 0 there is no output, for 1 it prints only number of epochs, for 2 it prints both numbers of epoch and batch.
 Default is 2.

 weights - the weights vector obtained from genweights or cnntrain, that is used for weights initialization.
 Can be used for testing or continuing the training procedure.

 funtype - defines the actual function that is used.
-Can be either "mexfun" or "matlab".
-"Mexfun" is faster, but in "matlab" it is easier to do some debugging and see the intermediate results.
+Can be either "gpu", "cpu" or "matlab".
+While "matlab" is slower, it is easier to do some debugging and see the intermediate results.

 TECHNICAL DETAILS

-- To run the C++ version, you first need to compile it.
-To do that, you need to run 'compile' script in the main folder.
-It can be compiled to work with either double and float types.
-To change it, you need to modify the settings in ftype.h file and recompile the files.
+If you cannot use the binaries for C++ CPU and GPU versions, you need to compile them by yourself.
+The compilation options are defined in the file "settings.h".
+Here they are:

+- COMP_REGIME.
+Identifies the version you want to compile.
+Might have the following values:
+1) 0 - compiles the single-thread CPU version.
+Use it if you don't have GPU with CUDA support :)
-- You can also specify if you want C++ version to be multi-thread or not by changing the value of macros USE_MULTITHREAD in the same file.
-By default it is, however if you run several Matlabs in parallel, I would recommend to use the single-thread version.
+2) 1 - compiles the multi-thread GPU version.
+Use it to speed-up computations.
+However, if you run several Matlabs in parallel, I would recommend to use the single-thread version.
+3) 2 - compiles the GPU version.
+The main one

+- PRECISION.
+Might have two values: 1 - single, uses type 'float'.
+2 - double, uses type 'double'.
+The GPU version supports only single precision.

-- For stability purposes all values that are less then a threshold are considered as 0.
-You can change the threshold in ftype.h and cnnsetup.m, however you need to understand why you do this.
+- PRECISION_EPS.
+Equal to 1e-6 by default.
+For consistency purposes all values that are less than it are assigned to 0.
+In Matlab it is defined in cnnsetup.m.

+In order to compile you need to run 'compile' script in the main folder.
+Run in with the single parameter that specifies the regime.
+IMPORTANT!
+Make sure you have the same value in the "settings.h".
+If they do not correspond, you might get either compilation errors or the GPU version that is performed on CPU.
+You may also specify the second parameter that identifies the particular files.
+Use 1 for 'cnntrain', 2 for 'classify', 3 for 'genweights'.

+While the compilation process takes just several seconds for CPU version, it takes several minutes to compile the GPU version.
+Please, be patient.
+If there is an error, you will see red messages.

+GPU COMPILATION DETAILS

+The GPU compilation is tricky and might take some efforts to do it.
+I'll describe some details for Windows users, as I believe that Linux users can solve these problems by themselves :) First of all, run 'mex -setup' in order to check that you have a proper C++ compiler.
+If not, install it.
+You need either a full version of Visual Studio or an express version with Microsoft SDK, that are free.
+Of course, you need to install CUDA as well.
+Download it from NVIDIA site.
+The CUDA settings for 'mex' are located in file with the name like "mex_CUDA_win64.xml".
+Read more on the mathworks [website](http://www.mathworks.com.au/help/distcomp/run-mex-functions-containing-cuda-code.html#btrgjh3-1).
+You must have this file in your Matlab folder.
+The one that works for me is located in "./c++/cuda" folder.
+Adjust your Microsoft SDK folders, CUDA computation capability and other options there.
+If you don't do it, you might get an error "No supported compiler or SDK was found".
+You might also get an error about the file 'vcvars64.bat'.
+If you have it use the one that is located in "./c++/cuda" folder.
+Adjust the path in it as well.
+After that you should be able to compile.

+FOR LINUX USERS

 - The code uses c++11 features, so the compiler must understand them.
 In Windows it was tested with Microsoft SDK 7.1, in Ubuntu with g++ 4.7.
 Note, that it is possible to use g++ 4.7 only in Matlab R2013b or later.
 However, it does not understand c++11 by default.
 To enable c++11 features in Linux, you need to do the following:
 1).
 Copy the settings file "MatlabRoot"/bin/mexopts.sh to ~/.matlab/"MatlabVersion",